Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tucs

 We queued for almost an hour to get out of security and then to the taxi line.
 It was chaos.
 I had been told that the haggling starts there.
 Every price can be discussed and we soon agreed and I was given the oldest driver, quite likely 75 years old with a hat and a sore throat.
 He stuffed us into his car which was the most dodgy car of them all.
 That certainly woke the kids up and on the way there we passed grandmas and whole families with new-borns on scooters, very different to our Norwegian roots.

 At night-time Marrakesh comes to life in every corner.
 Kids running around, cats here and there, food stalls, and market halls still open.
 He walked fast and the kids were running with their suitcases in tow.
-Our Riad was so quiet and beautiful from the noises outside.
+Our Riad was an escape from the noises outside.

 I recommend Riad Safa.
 Eight rooms, two pools, beautifully and calmly decorated in natural colours, central, nice home-cooked breakfast and friendly staff.
 Lilly was a bit scared when we sat on the bed.
 I want to go home.
 It is scary here, she said.
 I calmly said tomorrow you feel different.